matthew-tfs/mjcb.io/content/blog/00050-practical-guide-to-pki-with-windows-server-one-year-later.md

 draft: false
 ---

-I published my book, [Practical Guide to PKI with Windows Server](/publications/practical-guide-to-pki-with-windows-server/) on September 22, 2021 and it has now been over a full year since I made it generally available for purchase.
+I published my book, [Practical Guide to PKI with Windows Server - First Edition](/publications/practical-guide-to-pki-with-windows-server-first-edition/) on September 22, 2021 and it has now been over a full year since I made it generally available for purchase.
 I wanted to reflect on what I have learned since releasing the book, what issues I have encountered, and what the next steps are.

 Overall it has been a great experience, but I want to be fully transparent on any issues I have encountered so that anyone who is looking to write their own book will know what to expect.